FoxSecIntel/dmarc.exe/README.md

 python main.py example.com
 ```
 This command:
-Checks the DMARC record for example.com
+-Checks the DMARC record for example.com
-Parses the sample report at data/sample_report.xml.gz
+-Parses the sample report at data/sample_report.xml.gz
-Outputs results to the terminal
+-Outputs results to the terminal

 ## Goals
 Give threat intel and mail engineers rapid insight into spoofing attacks